Child experts: Just say 'no' to Facebook's kids app

 A group letter sent Tuesday to CEO Mark Zuckerberg argues that younger children - the app is intended for those under 13 - aren't ready to have social media accounts, navigate the complexities of online relationships or protect their own privacy.

-Facebook launched the free Messenger Kids app in December, pitching it as a way for children to chat with family members and parent-approved friends.
+Facebook launched the free Messenger Kids app in December, pitching it as a way for children to chat with family members and friends approved by parents.
 It doesn't give kids separate Facebook or Messenger accounts.
 Rather, the app works as an extension of a parent's account, and parents get controls such as the ability to decide who their kids can chat with.

 "TARGETING YOUNGER CHILDREN"

-But a group of 100 experts, advocates and parenting organizations is contesting those claims.
+A group of 100 experts, advocates and parenting organizations is contesting Facebook's claims of filling a need.
 Led by the Boston-based Campaign for a Commercial-Free Childhood, the group includes psychiatrists, pediatricians, educators and the children's music singer Raffi Cavoukian.

 "Messenger Kids is not responding to a need - it is creating one," the letter states.
 "It appeals primarily to children who otherwise would not have their own social media accounts."
 Another passage criticized Facebook for "targeting younger children with a new product."